Appetizer (Zensai): Snow Crab served with Garland chrysanthe

 Soup (Owan): Conger Eel with its minced meat served with Turnip and Mitsuba green with a hint of Yuzu citrus - The soup has a nice aroma (thanks to the Japanese parsley and yuzu).
 The tender kabu and anago are contrast to firmer minced meat below.
-The dashi will bring the natural umami flavor of soup's ingredients
+The dashi will bring the natural umami flavor of soup's ingredient

 Sashimi